-Since 2004 the school has owned a chalet in the French Alps.
-It is located in the Savoie region in the small village of Hauteville Gondon, just below the famous ski resort of Les Arcs.
-All children have the opportunity to visit the chalet twice during their time at Abberley Hall and experience the French way of life first hand.
+All children have the opportunity to visit the Alps in France twice during their time at Abberley Hall and experience the French way of life first hand.
 The groups are small which allows for a superb opportunity for learning and exploring and the time spent in the Alps is a unique experience.
 It gives an unrivalled opportunity for the children to broaden their outlook on life and leaves the children with lasting memories.

-The chalet provides an ideal base for a multitude of different activities, lessons and language opportunities.
 Mornings are devoted to formal French lessons.
 The children are encouraged to put their language skills into practice at the table during meal times and we use a local guide or instructor when we visit the market or the town.
-The children have a different activity every afternoon, some cultural and some physical, but all of which relate to the Savoie and the mountains.
+The children have a different activity every afternoon, some cultural and some physical, but all of which relate to the local area and the mountains.
 These activities range from visiting cheese producers, local museums or fete days to the study of glaciers and a wide range of outdoor physical activities.

 Living together gives the children the opportunity to learn much more about each other and also themselves.
 They gain respect and tolerance for others and improve their own self-esteem and independence.

 The children are accompanied on their journey by members of Abberley staff.
 The purpose of these visits is to immerse the children in the culture, language and traditions of the Alps and France as well as undertaking physical activities and adventures during their time there.
 Children take part in sports, bike rides, hikes up the mountains and white water rafting, taking in as many alpine experiences as possible.